-The logical name LPATH controls the location of files specified in link directives.
-The value of LPATH should be blank-separated sequences $p1 \ p2 \dots pn$ where the pi name directories.
-Each directory is searched in turn to locate source files named in link directives.
+The logical name LPATH controls the directories that are searched for source files specified in preprocessor include directives and in link declarations.
+The value of LPATH should be a blank-separated sequence $p1 \ p2 \dots pn$ where the pi name directories.
+Each directory is searched in turn.
 The current directory always is searched first, regardless of the value of LPATH.